-In some rare scenarios, VPN software, firewall software, and anti-virus software can actually hinder your internet usage.
-False negatives can flag the software to block incoming and outgoing connections to the App Store, and this will certainly cause connectivity issues.
+In some rare scenarios, firewall software and anti-virus software can actually hinder your internet usage.
+False negatives can flag the software to block incoming and outgoing connections to the App Store, which will undoubtedly cause connectivity issues.

-You may want to try disabling any VPN, firewall, or security software you have installed on your Mac or iOS device just to make sure these aren’t the root of the problem.
-On a Mac, it could be any combination of the three, but on an iOS device, all you really need to check for is an active VPN connection.
+You may want to try disabling the firewall or security software you have installed on your Mac or iOS device just to make sure these aren’t the root of the problem.

 If you’ve tried everything above, contacting Apple for support might be the right way to go.
-A support representative can walk you through additional steps that may help get your App Store downloads sped up or working as you would expect them to.
+A support representative can walk you through additional steps that may help get your App Store downloads to speed up or work as you would expect them to.

-Slow App Store downloads are a pain in the Lightning port, but you don’t have to deal with them.
-Most problems are related to something small and stupid, and one of the steps above can point you into the right direction.
-If not, Apple is always around to help you.
+Slow App Store downloads are a colossal pain, but you don’t have to deal with them.
+Most problems are related to something small and stupid, and one of the steps above can point you in the right direction.